The orienting response: a DBR-friendly explanation

 Why it matters for trauma and anxiety

 When something overwhelming happens, the orienting response can become linked with shock and threat.
-Later, your system may respond as if danger is present when it isn’t — because it learned that certain cues predict harm.
+Later, your system may respond as if danger is present even when it is not, because it has learned that certain cues predict harm.

 scanning rooms